tnwinc/Craven/README.md

 Craven
 ======

-A web interface which provides a way to translate simple SQL statements into Raven HTTP API calls over curl.

 http://labs.tnwinc.com/Craven

+A web interface which provides a way to translate simple SQL-like statements into Raven HTTP API calls over curl.

+**The SQL-like language is not really SQL**.
+There are some tweaks that are needed in order to allow the query to refer to a rich data structure as opposed to a flat row structure.

-So far, only pretty basic SQL Select statements are supported.
+So far, only pretty basic SQL-like Select statements are supported.
 Examples of the supported statements are below.

 ```
 // Selecting entire documents from a collection